GriffinCanCode/Builder/docs/DSL.md

 ### Target Declaration

-Every BUILD file contains one or more target declarations:
+Every Builderfile contains one or more target declarations:

 ```d
 target("my-app") {